 Type B, Modified Plan

-All things being equal, this type of contract requires a lower monthly fee than Type A, and possibly a lower entrance fee.
-However, if you move to a higher level of care, such as assisted living or skilled nursing, you’ll be responsible for some of the cost.
+All things being equal, this type of contract requires a lower monthly fee than Type A, and possibly a lower entrance payment.
+However, if you move to a higher level of care, such as assisted living, memory care or skilled nursing, you’ll be responsible for some of the cost.
 Typically, this type of contract provides either 1) a limited number of free days of health services with additional care at per diem market rates, or 2) an ongoing minimally discounted rate for health services.

 Type C, Fee-for-Service

-Rental contracts require no entrance fee or perhaps a nominal community fee.
-However, the monthly service fee may be higher than you’d pay in a comparable entrance fee community.
+Rental contracts require no entrance payment or perhaps a nominal community fee.
+However, the monthly service fee may be higher than you’d pay in a comparable entrance payment community.
 If at some point you require a higher level of care, such as assisted living or skilled nursing, you’ll pay the full market rate.

 A residency counselor can help you compare your options, answer your questions, and make the choice that’s best for you.